Hair, beauty, body art businesses

 Hairdressers and low risk beauty therapy (temporary make-up, henna tattoos, spray tans and eyelash and eyebrow tinting) are now eligible to apply for a one-off, ongoing registration.
 This applies to existing and new businesses.

 This means that as the business owner you incur one fee and your registration continues in force until the business closes or there is a change of business ownership.
-Please contact Health Services if you would prefer to register annually or if you have any questions about the new registration process.
+Please contact Health Services if you would prefer to register annually or if you have any questions about the one-off, ongoing registration.